calculon102/vlc-batchfiledelete/README.md

-# BatchFileDelete - Version 0.92
+# BatchFileDelete - Version 0.93

 Extension for the [VLC] media player extension.
 Enables batch-processing a playlist while deciding to skip or physically delete the current playing item.
 In any case, the next item will be played after decision is made.

+See: [REPOSITORY]

 ## Installation

 Copy the only lua file to the lua-extension folder of your VLC-installation and restart the media player.
 See [https://www.vlchelp.com/install-vlc-media-player-addon/] for further details.

-As of now (August 2016) these locations are
+As of now (August 2016) these locations are for the current user

-### For All Users

-* In Windows: Program Files\VideoLAN\VLC\lua\extensions\ *not supported!*
-* In Mac OS X: /Applications/VLC.app/Contents/MacOS/share/lua/extensions/
-* In Linux: /usr/lib/vlc/lua/playlist/ or /usr/share/vlc/lua/extensions/

-### For Current User

 * In Windows: %APPDATA%\vlc\lua\extensions\
 * In Mac OS X: /Users/%your_name%/Library/Application Support/org.videolan.vlc/lua/extensions/